DMX Core Pico 2 Re-Mapper

 Ever needed to re-map DMX channels in an installation?
-Maybe you don't have access to the original programming and now you got a new light fixture with a different profile.
+Maybe you don’t have access to the original programming and now you have a new light fixture with a different profile.
 This controller can hook up on your DMX line and re-map any of the channels.
 For each output channel you can configure which input channel it should take data from, or if it should be a fixed value.

 Purchase Information

-You can buy the DMX Core Pico 2 directly from our web site at dmxprosales.com.
+You can buy the DMX Core Pico 2 Re-Mapper directly from our web site at dmxprosales.com.
 We also have these listed on our Amazon and eBay stores.

 Features